aspartate/personal_website/content/blog/Huzzah32 OTA Upload.md

 ![Uploading.](images/huzzah32-ota/uploading.png)

 When the progress bar reaches 100%, your code has been successfully uploaded.
 If your Huzzah32 isn't doing anything, double-check that your pin definitions are correct.
-The helpful diagram below is courtesy of the **[Makeability Lab](https://makeabilitylab.github.io/physcomp/esp32/pot-fade.html#the-code)**:
+Refer to the helpful diagram below, courtesy of the **[Makeability Lab](https://makeabilitylab.github.io/physcomp/esp32/pot-fade.html#the-code)**:

 ![Huzzah32 Pin Definitions.](images/huzzah32-ota/huzzah32-pins.png)